JerryHol/bhconfig/README.md

   - added sol lines to behave like rals for ring crafting (uncomment // to use)
   - spirit rune sets get small green dots with filtlvl 0 and 1 and tier 6
   - insight runes get small red dots with filtlvl 0 and 1 and tier 6
-  - orts for reparing get small gray dot if filtlvl 0 or 1 and tier 4
+  - orts for repairing get small gray dot if filtlvl 0 or 1 and tier 4
   - low runes get pinged if fitlvl 0 and tier 6
   - Map lines added for tier 1 and 2 runes
   - added description for gul and Herb for dclone spawn instructions (slash specific)